You might have heard of this famous saying, “Go where you feel most alive.”

 After going through the techniques and tips, you would have gotten a perfect idea of longboarding.
-While longboarding may sound the most challenging task, yet it could be mastered through perseverance and hard work.
+While longboarding may sound like the most challenging task, it could be mastered through perseverance and hard work.

 The techniques at this moment given should be practiced to excel in art.
 And don’t forget the protective gears.